Common Sense Divorce Strategies

 Does any of the following apply to you?

-Have you spent sleepless nights worrying about your divorce or custody situation?
+- Have you spent sleepless nights worrying about your divorce or custody situation?

-Are you worried about a "dirty-tricks" lawyer ruining your life?
+- Are you worried about a "dirty-tricks" lawyer ruining your life?

-Are you afraid that you will not have enough money to win?
+- Are you afraid that you will not have enough money to win?

-Is your work suffering?
+- Is your work suffering?

-Are you afraid you are going to face financial ruin?
+- Are you afraid you are going to face financial ruin?

-Have your friends noticed that something is bothering you?
+- Have your friends noticed that something is bothering you?

-Are you getting sick from worrying about what might happen?
+- Are you getting sick from worrying about what might happen?

 When I was going through my divorce and contested custody case, I suffered from all of the above!
 Worrying about your situation is natural, but is one of the worst things you can do.

-Worry will make you sick, cause you to make the wrong decisions, and can make you forgetful, anxious and often leads to depression.
+Worry will make you sick, cause you to make the wrong decisions, can make you forgetful, and anxious, and often leads to depression.
 I know it sounds impossible, but you have to maintain a positive attitude if you are going to prevail.

-I came away from my divorce with my house, retained a good chunk of my money, was awarded sole custody and child support.
+I came away from my divorce with my house, retained a good chunk of my money, and was awarded sole custody and child support.

-I bounced back, started dating again, moved on.
+I bounced back, started dating again, and moved on.
 He's STILL reeling from the total ass whipping he received in court.

 Curious about the results I achieved by following this plan?

-I was awarded sole custody of my son and child support.
+- I was awarded sole custody of my son and child support.

-I did not pay any alimony or "spousal support"
+- I did not pay any alimony or "spousal support"

-My ex had visitation with our child every other weekend
+- My ex had visitation with our child every other weekend

-My ex had to drive to our city for the exchange
+- My ex had to drive to our city for the exchange

-I was ordered to pay her a small sum for her share of "marital equity" in our property and she was awarded legal fees (I didn't pay her shit out of pocket and I'll tell you how)
+- I was ordered to pay her a small sum for her share of "marital equity" in our property and she was awarded legal fees (I didn't pay her shit out of pocket and I'll tell you how)

-My ex had to sign a quitclaim deed on the marital home.
+- My ex had to sign a quitclaim deed on the marital home.

 I WON every aspect of my case.